gszep/gpuweb/Implementation-Status.md

 To enable WebGPU, first make sure the Develop menu is visible using `Safari` → `Preferences` → `Advanced` → `Show Develop menu in menu bar`.
 Then, in the `Develop` menu, make sure `Experimental Features` → `WebGPU` is checked. **Avoid leaving it enabled when browsing the untrusted web.**

 Bugs can be viewed and filed [here](https://bugs.webkit.org/buglist.cgi?bug_status=UNCONFIRMED&bug_status=NEW&bug_status=ASSIGNED&bug_status=REOPENED&component=WebGPU).

-## Servo

-Work [in progress](https://github.com/servo/servo/pull/24708) to expose WebGPU initialization behind the "dom.webgpu.enabled" pref.

-Servo can run the compute example, which has to be slightly modified because of the JavaScript engine limitiations.

-Servo can only accept binary SPIR-V for now.

 # Samples